Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Procedure

-\paragraph{Latent composability} We assess \emph{latent composability} as \emph{the ability of the LLM to latently compose the single-hop facts that it already knows} by calculating the ratio of the cases where the LLM correctly answers the multi-hop query while correctly answering both of the corresponding single-hop queries, excluding the \guessable{} and \unusable{} cases.
+We assess \emph{latent composability} as \emph{the ability of the LLM to latently compose the already-learned single-hop facts} by calculating the ratio of the cases where the LLM correctly answers the multi-hop query while correctly answering both of the corresponding single-hop queries, excluding the \guessable{} and \unusable{} cases.To check the correctness of model outputs, we use a standard Exact Match with string normalization (details in \S\ref{sec:em}).

-When performing an apple-to-apple comparison of latent composability of different models, it is misleading to compare latent composability calculated with different denominators and different subsets of queries.
-Therefore, when directly comparing the latent composability of different models, we calculate the ratio using the same test case subset where all of the compared LLMs correctly answer both single-hop queries where the test cases are \guessable{} or \unusable{} for neither of the models.
-We call this value \textit{comparative} latent composability.
+When comparing latent composability between different models, it is misleading to compare latent composability calculated using different subsets of queries.
+Therefore, we calculate the ratio using the same test case subset where all of the compared LLMs correctly answer both single-hop queries where the test cases are \guessable{} or \unusable{} for neither of the models.
+We call this value \emph{comparative} latent composability.